Characterising Modal Definability of Team-Based Logics via the Universal Modality: Modal Logic with Universal Modality

-The syntax of modal logic with universal modality could be defined in any standard way.
-However in logics with team semantics, it is customary to assume that all formulae are in \emph{negation normal form}, i.e., negations occur only in front of atomic propositions.
-In Section \ref{secteamsemantics} we compare modal logic with universal modality to different logics with team semantics.
-In order to make these comparisons more straightforward, we define the syntax of standard modal logic also in negation normal form.
+In team-based logics it is customary to define the syntax in negation normal form, that is to assume that negations occur only in front of proposition symbols.
+This is due to the fact that the team semantics negation, that corresponds to the negation used in Kripke semantics, is not the contradictory negation of team semantics.
+Since in this article we consider extensions of modal logic in the framework of team semantics, we define the syntax of modal logic also in negation normal form.

 Let $\Phi$ be a set of atomic propositions.
-The set of formulae for \emph{modal logic} $\ML(\Phi)$ is generated by the following grammar
+The set of formulas for \emph{modal logic} $\ML(\Phi)$ is generated by the following grammar:

 The syntax of \emph{modal logic with universal modality} $\ML(\uBox)(\Phi)$ is obtained by extending the syntax of $\ML(\Phi)$ by the grammar rules